Logo of Pest Crews

 Search providers near you

-Best Termite Inspection in Wisconsin Ranked
+Best Termite Inspection Companies in Wisconsin Ranked

 A termite inspection, often called a Wood Destroying Organism (WDO) inspection, is a critical evaluation of a property for signs of destructive pests and fungi.
 In Wisconsin, this service is essential for protecting your investment from hidden structural damage that can be costly to repair.
 Whether you're buying a home, selling a property, or simply maintaining your residence, this guide will help you understand the process, what inspectors look for, and how to find qualified local professionals to conduct a thorough assessment.